chouseknecht/symfony-mariadb-nginx/README.md

 $ make run
 ```

 The above commands created a *symfony* directory containing the demo project.
-The root of the your local clone is mounted as */symfony* to the *ansible_symfony_1* container, so inside the container the demo project can be found at */symfony/symfony*, and outside it is the *symfony* directory in the root of the clone.
+The root of the your local clone is mounted as */symfony* to the *ansible_symfony_1* container, so inside the container the demo project can be found at */symfony/symfony*, and outside it is simply the *symfony* directory in the root directory.

 The PHP web servers is running inside *ansible_symfony_1* and listening on port 8000.
-You an access the server using a web browser and pointing to port 8000 at the IP address of your Docker Host.
+You an access the server using a web browser and pointing to port 8000 at the IP address of your Docker host.
 If your running Docker Engine, then the IP address is most likely *127.0.0.1*.
 If you're running Docker Machine, you'll need the IP address of the vagrant box, which you can get by running `docker-machine ip default`, where *default* is the name of your vagrant box.

 When you access the web site at [http://_your_docker_host_ip:8000](http://127.0.0.1:8000), you will see the following page: